-Christopher Bryson is an award-winning investigative reporter and television producer.
+CHRISTOPHER BRYSON is an award-winning investigative reporter and television producer.
 He covered Guatemalan Army human rights abuses from Central America in the late 1980s for the BBC World Service, National Public Radio, and the Atlanta Constitution.
 He was part of the investigative team that won a George Polk Award and Sidney Hillman Prize with Jonathan Kwitny at Public Television's The Kwitny Report.
 Bryson's reporting for the Guardian, the Christian Science Monitor, Lingua Franca, and the BBC has included investigations of David Duke's Nazi past, NASA's nuclear payloads, the Rev. Sun Myung Moon's Unification Church, and CIA links to Radio Free Europe.
 In 1998 he was part of a team that won a National Headliner award for a History Channel documentary on the bombing of Pan Am flight 103.
-He lives in New York City with his wife Molly and his son Owen.
+He is the author of The Fluoride Deception, and lives in New York City with his wife Molly and his son Owen.